-Right, a certain part of the accumulated = non-distributed profit is used for bond buying and getting riskless additional interest revenues courtesy of government’s taxing power.
+Right, a certain part of the accumulated = non-distributed profit is used for bond-buying and getting riskless additional interest revenues courtesy of the government’s taxing power.
 That’s benefit squared for the business sector: profit plus interest on non-distributed profit.

 • “… the math always adds up.”

 True, it holds Qm =(I−Sm )+(G−T) or Public Deficit = Private Profit.#2